Isla Fisher

-Outside film, Fisher played a recurring role on the fourth and fifth seasons of Arrested Development (2013, 2018–19), and currently stars as Mary on Wolf Like Me (2022–present).
-Fisher has authored two young adult novels and the Marge in Charge book series.
-She is married to Sacha Baron Cohen, with whom she has three children.
+Fisher had a recurring role on the fourth and fifth seasons of the sitcom Arrested Development (2013–2019) and has starred in the comedy drama series Wolf Like Me since 2022.
+She has authored two young adult novels and the Marge in Charge book series.
+From 2010 to 2025, she was married to English comedian Sacha Baron Cohen, with whom she has three children.

 Early life

-Fisher was born in Muscat, Oman, on 3 February 1976, she is the daughter of Elspeth Reid and Brian Fisher from Scotland.
-Her father was working as a banker in Oman for the United Nations.
-Fisher and her family returned to their hometown of Bathgate, Scotland, then moved to Perth, Western Australia, when she was six.
-She has four brothers, and said that she had a "great" upbringing in Perth with a "very outdoorsy life".
+Isla Lang Fisher was born in Muscat, Oman, on 3 February 1976, the daughter of Scottish parents Elspeth Reid and Brian Fisher.
+At the time, her father was working there as a banker for the United Nations.
+Fisher and her family returned to their hometown of Bathgate, Scotland, then moved to Australia when she was six years old and settled in Perth.
+She has four brothers and said that she had a "great" upbringing in Perth with a "very outdoorsy life".
 She has stated that her "sensibility is Australian", she has a "laid-back attitude to life", and that she feels "very Australian".
-She considers herself a feminist.
-Her mother and siblings live in Athens, Greece, while her father lives in Frankfurt, Germany.
-Fisher attended Swanbourne Primary School and Methodist Ladies' College, Perth.
+Her parents later separated; her mother and brothers now live in Athens, Greece, while her father lived in Frankfurt, Germany; he died in January 2023.
+Fisher attended Swanbourne Primary School and Methodist Ladies' College in Perth.
 She appeared in lead roles in school productions such as Little Shop of Horrors.
-At 21, she attended L'École Internationale de Théâtre Jacques Lecoq in Paris, where she studied clown, mime, musical theatre and commedia dell'arte.
+At the age of 21, she attended L'École Internationale de Théâtre Jacques Lecoq in Paris, where she studied clown, mime, musical theatre, and commedia dell'arte.